 From a business perspective, the more negative reviews a business has, the more urgent it is for that company to take action and control their reputation.

-The company that hosts those reviews has a very powerful argument to sell this business owner "access" to those reviews - if not the power to delete or hide them, then at the very least the power to respond to them.
+The review provider that hosts those reviews has a very powerful argument to sell "access" to those reviews to shop owners - if they're not giving them the power to delete or hide negative reviews, then at the very least, they can give shop owners the power to respond to them.

 It's no wonder that small business owners often feel like they are at the mercy of such review providers and some have gone as far as to compare them to a mafia.